Skip to content

 The hunt for free video editing software with no watermark usually ends in one of two places: a legitimate open-source tool like DaVinci Resolve, or a shady “cracked Filmora 13” torrent that bricks your machine.
 This roundup covers only the first category.
-Every editor here is either fully open-source or has a real free tier that exports clean, unbranded video, and we tested each one on identical footage.
+Every editor here is either fully open-source or has a real free tier that exports clean, unbranded video according to its official free-plan terms.

 Safety boundary (read before you download anything).
 This list covers legitimate, open-source or fully free (not trial or cracked) video editors.
 Commercial “cracked” versions, pirated keys, patched installers, license keygens, and “free Premiere Pro” bundles are NOT included.
 They violate vendor EULAs, often ship with malware, and can trigger DMCA action on anything you publish.

 If an editor normally charges money, the only legitimate path is its official free tier, a student discount, or a trial.
-When we reference a paid editor below, we point to its official free plan only.
+Any paid editor below points to its official free plan only.

 #Which Free Video Editors Actually Export Without a Watermark?

-We tested seven free editors on a 90-second 4K test clip, exporting from each at 1080p H.264 and 4K H.265 on a MacBook Pro M2 and a Windows 11 laptop.
-All seven below exported without any brand overlay, trial stamp, or “made with X” badge.
+The seven editors below are legitimate free or free-tier tools that can export without a brand overlay, trial stamp, or “made with X” badge.
 Blackmagic confirms that DaVinci Resolve Free supports 60 fps in 4K UHD plus 32 simultaneous audio tracks.
-Filmora Free, Movavi Free, KineMaster Free, and Wondershare DemoCreator Free added watermarks on every export and were excluded.
+Filmora Free, Movavi Free, KineMaster Free, and Wondershare DemoCreator Free watermark free exports, so they’re excluded.

 According to Blackmagic Design’s DaVinci Resolve comparison page, the free version of DaVinci Resolve 19 exports at up to 60 fps in 4K Ultra HD with no watermark, no time cap, and no feature expiry.
 The paid Studio tier (priced at $295 one-time) adds 8K support, temporal noise reduction, and neural-engine tools, but the free build stays feature-complete for most YouTube and social workflows.